Armenia: The Struggle for Justice (Part I)

 This [lack of discussion] is the result of basically draining the country of a critical approach: It can be journalistic, it can be academic, it can be public popular thinking.
 This has been deliberate.

-D.B.: In terms of the lack of discussion in Armenia of these important domestic issues, is that a result of direct or indirect repression, or are people self-centering themselves?
+D.B.: In terms of the lack of discussion in Armenia of these important domestic issues, is that a result of direct or indirect repression, or are people self-censoring themselves?

 A.S.: This is a difficult question.
 How to explain?
 The broadcast media, for example, are entirely controlled by the ruling elite or the ruling government or the party.